-Commercial Bank Loans do not require entrepreneurs to turn over equity or company control.
-In general, banks prefer to make business loans of over $10,000.
+don't require entrepreneurs to turn over equity or company control.
+In general, banks prefer to make loans of more than $10,000.
 Banks like to see:

 - Good credit